aleksa213jovanovic/MVP-Workshop/README.md

 # MVP-Workshop
-This is interview task number 4.
 CQRS and Event Sourcing with Node.js and IPFS